abideen-olawuwo/loan/README.md

 * Modelling

-The Model used are LogisticRegression, KNeighborsClassifier and RandomForestClassifier
+The Model used are LogisticRegression, KNeighborsClassifier, RandomForestClassifier, GaussianNB, XGBClassifier, DecisionTreeClassifier, AdaBoostClassifier and LinearSVC